Skip to main content

 • “No ads, no BS.”

-• “At the same time, the monetization model is totally awful, when users are forced to pay instead of waiting for levels to unlock.”
+• “At the same time, the monetization model is totally awful, forcing users to pay instead of waiting for levels to unlock.”

-• “Honestly, put as many ads as you like but don't make me come back every 4 hours to unlock levels, silly 2-second solve levels as well.”
+• “Honestly, put as many ads as you like but don't make me come back every 4 hours to unlock levels, especially for silly 2-second solve levels.”

 • gameplay